Questions related to dorms

 Please note that an e-mail confirmation of your dormitory assignment from waiting list application will be sent to your student e-mail account by Dormitory Administration when a spot/ room in dormitory becomes available according to the list.

-When notified by means of student email and a text message of the possibility to move into a dormitory they signed up for, students are required to reply to an email sent by Dormitory Administration office within 7 days from the date indicated in the email with this information.
+When notified by means of student email and a text message of the possibility to move into a dormitory they signed up for, students are required to reply to an email or a text message sent by Dormitory Administration office and move in within 48 hours from the date indicated in the email/ text message with this information.
 Students who do not reply Dormitory Administration back within the deadline mentioned above will be automatically removed from the waiting list for respective dormitory

 This rule was applied upon students’ requests as many people are waiting for the spot/room in PUMS dormitories, especially in Karolek, and that is the reason why Dormitory Administration gives a seven-day deadline for students to move in.

 Dormitory assignments on the basis of waiting list applications are made only when rooms are available and this means it may take weeks/ months before you are placed in your desired dormitory.

 NOTE: According to Dormitory Regulations for students in the English Language Programs at the Poznan University of Medical Sciences (PUMS):